minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-conclude that younger representatives are more likely to vote pro environmentally in these votes holding all else constant, which compared to the results from the first hypothesis, the effect of a one year younger representative in voting pro enviornmentally is larger than that of 1000 USD in pro-environmental contributions.
+conclude that younger representatives are more likely to vote pro environmentally in these votes holding all else constant, which compared to the results from the first hypothesis, the effect of a one year younger representative in voting pro-environmentally is larger than that of 1000 USD in pro-environmental contributions.
 Whereas seniority affects the voting only when fixing for state and year, which means that the more experienced the representative is, the more prone they are to vote pro-environmentally in these